Fleckism/SecurityPlus/SecurityPlus/9A Secure Network Desings.md

 Given the ability to create segregated segments with the network, you can begin to define a topology of different network zones. **A topology is a description of how a computer network is physically or logically organized.** The logical and physical network topology should be analyzed to identify points of vulnerability and to ensure that the goals of confidentiality, integrity, and availability are met by the design.

-The main building block of a security topology is the zone.
+The main building block of a security [[Topology discovery|Topology]] is the zone.
 A zone is an area of the network where the security configuration is the same for all hosts within it.
 Zones should be segregated from one another by physical and/or logical segmentation, using VLANs and subnets.
 Traffic between zones should be strictly controlled using a security device, typically a firewall.
-#zFleck

 Dividing a campus network or data center into zones implies that each zone has a different security configuration.
 The main zones are as follows:

 -   Intranet (private network)—this is a network of trusted hosts owned and controlled by the organization.
 Within the intranet, there may be sub-zones for different host groups, such as servers, employee workstations, VoIP handsets, and management workstations.